Whaling in the United States: New England

 The commercial whaling fishery in the United States is thought to have begun in the 1650s with a series of contracts between Southampton, Long Island resident English settlers John Ogden, John Cooper and the Shinnecock Indians.
 Prior to this, they chased pilot whales ("blackfish") onto the shelving beaches for slaughter, a sort of dolphin drive hunting.
 Nantucket joined in on the trade in 1690 when they sent for one Ichabod Padduck to instruct them in the methods of whaling.

 The south side of the island was divided into three and a half mile sections, each one with a mast erected to look for the spouts of right whales.
 Each section had a temporary hut for the five men assigned to that area, with a sixth man standing watch at the mast.
 Once a whale was sighted, whale boats were rowed from the shore, and if the whale was successfully harpooned and lanced to death, it was towed ashore, flensed (i.e., its blubber was cut off), and the blubber rendered into whale oil in cauldrons known as "try pots."
 Well into the 18th century, even when Nantucket sent out sailing vessels to fish for whales offshore, the whalers would still come to the shore to boil the blubber.

 In 1715, Nantucket had six sloops engaged in whale fishery, and by 1730 it had 25 vessels of 38 to 50 tons involved in the trade.
 Each vessel employed 12 to 13 men, half of them being Native Americans.
 At times the entire crew, with the exception of the captain, might be natives.
 They had two whaleboats, one held in reserve should the other be damaged by a whale.
 By 1732, the first New England whalers had reached the Davis Strait fishery, between Greenland and Baffin Island.
 The fishery slowly began to expand, with whalers visiting the coast of West Africa in 1763, the Azores in 1765, the coast of Brazil in 1773, and the Falklands in 1774.
 It wasn't until the 19th century that whaling really became an industry.
+In that time many whaling vessels had both Black men and native men onboard with white men.